TheAliceProject/alice3-extra-models/README.md

 ## Models to expand the Alice gallery

+### BipedHero
+A minimal biped model to use as a starting point to create other biped models for import.

 ### Interaction Symbols
 Marks that could be shown above models to express themselves.
 There are various forms to suit individual style.